SleepyDust logo

 What Causes Bit Tongue in Sleep and How to Prevent It

-Have you ever woken up with a painful sore on your tongue?
+What Causes Bit Tongue in Sleep and How to Prevent It: Have you ever woken up with a painful sore on your tongue?
 If so, you may have experienced the uncomfortable phenomenon of biting your tongue while sleeping.
 Not only is it painful, but it can also be a sign of underlying health issues that should not be ignored.
 If you’re struggling with tongue biting in your sleep, read on to understand why it happens and what you can do to prevent it.

 Understanding the Phenomenon of Biting Your Tongue in Sleep